 Sports Health Seminar Topics

 Atlantic Sports Health offers sports-elated seminars that can be geared toward the student athlete, parent, teacher, coach and school medical professionals.
 Topics include: sport concussions, common overuse injuries, pre-participation physical exams, burn out, fracture care, nutrition and hydration, skin checks, prevention and performance testing, and medical issues related to return to play.

 (1 hour, presented by Atlantic Sports Health)

-Safe Sitter® after school program is a 7-hour hands-on, interactive babysitting training program for girls and boys ages 11-14 offered in two 3-1/2 hour sessions.
-Sussex County only program.
+Safe Sitter® after school program is a 7-hour hands-on, interactive babysitting training program for girls and boys ages 11-14 offered in two 3-1/2 hour sessions for Sussex County and Warren County.
 For more information call 973-579-8340.

 Developed to complement this awarding-winning website, the Supplemental Materials for Educators enhance classroom curriculum by providing additional information, discussion questions and resources on topics, such as alcohol, dating violence, depression, smoking and STDs.
-(Available online at http://www.teenhealthfx.com/.
-Presented by Goryeb Children’s Hospital)
+(Available online at http://www.teenhealthfx.com/.)